unavi-xyz/unavi/packages/scene/README.md

 ## Scene

-A scene is a collection of primitive 3d objects.
+A scene is a 3d environment.

-These primitives are things like:

-- Box
-- Sphere
-- Image
-- Lighting
-- etc

-Scenes have built in physics.
+Scenes support physics.

 Scenes support scripting.

-Scenes can be saved to a JSON object.
+Scenes are stored as a JSON object.